 Research & Publications

-One focus is on the organization and mechanisms of action of hypothalamic neuropeptides and amino acid transmitters, using a combination of patch clamp electrophysiology, ultrastructural cytochemistry, digital imaging, molecular biology, optogenetics and behavioral analysis.
-The other interest is in neurovirology, including how viruses alter normal function in the developing and mature brain, and the use of viral vectors to study normal brain or treat the diseased brain, or utilization of replication-competent oncolytic viruses to treat brain cancer.
-Dr. van den Pol's research is supported by the National Institute of Health.
+One focus was on the organization and mechanisms of action of hypothalamic neuropeptides and amino acid transmitters, using a combination of patch clamp electrophysiology, ultrastructural cytochemistry, digital imaging, molecular biology, optogenetics and behavioral analysis.
+The other interest was in neurovirology, including how viruses alter normal function in the developing and mature brain, and the use of viral vectors to study normal brain or treat the diseased brain, or utilization of replication-competent oncolytic viruses to treat brain cancer.
+Dr. van den Pol's research was supported by the National Institute of Health.

 Education & Training

 |American Physiology Society Travel Award|